DR Class 99.77-79: History

 In the late 1980s the first locomotives had to be withdrawn due to serious damage to the locomotive frame and boiler.
 Initially it was intended to replace all locomotives by new diesel locomotives from 1995 onwards.
 However, on the reunification of Germany, all such plans in the GDR were cancelled.
 As a result, the repair shops (Reichsbahnausbesserungswerk or RAW) responsible, RAW Meiningen and RAW Görlitz-Schlauroth, built new frames and boilers for 14 locomotives in 1991/1992 in order to keep the engines in working order.

-Today the engines continue to work all the traffic on their original routes.
-Additional locomotives may also be found today on the island of Rügen in the Baltic Sea working the Rügen railway (Rügenschen Kleinbahnen).
+Today the engines continue to work a lot of the traffic on their original routes.
+Additionally some of these locomotives may also be found today on the island of Rügen in the Baltic Sea working the Rügen railway (Rügenschen Kleinbahnen), where some of them where already stationed in GDR times.
 One locomotive, no. 99 788, was sold to the museum railway from Warthausen to Ochsenhausen in Baden-Württemberg, the so-called Öchsle, and operates there.

 Technical features

 In accordance with modern construction principles of the time, the locomotives are of a fully welded design.

 In contrast to their predecessors the machines were given a plate frame.
 Like them, however, the third axle is driven and the carrying axles are housed in a Bissel bogie.
 Two vacuum injectors form the feed water system.
 In order to enable brown coal firing, the grate area was increased compared with that of the Einheitslok.

-The vehicles could carry up to 5.8 m3 of water and 3.6 tonnes of coal.
+The vehicles can carry up to 5.8 m3 of water and 3.6 tonnes of coal.